-- A. A Candidate is a person who is in the second stage of testing a Call to Holy Orders and is usually midway in their education and formation process. - B. While the Bishop can, with the recommendation of the COM, make a Nominee a Postulant, the Bishop must have the consent of the Standing Committee to move a person from Postulancy to Candidacy. - C. The Postulant will be scheduled for an interview with both the COM and the Standing Committee. - D. Interview topics with the COM and the Standing Committee: - 1.
+- A. A Candidate is a person who is in the second stage of testing a call to Holy Orders and is usually midway in their education and formation process. - B. While the Bishop can, with the recommendation of the COM, make a Nominee a Postulant, the Bishop must have the consent of the Standing Committee to move a person from Postulancy to Candidacy. - C. The Standing Committee represents another of the interlocking, and ever-widening, circles of discernment of a call to Holy Orders. - D. The Postulant will be scheduled for an interview with both the COM and the Standing Committee. - E. Interview topics with the COM and the Standing Committee: - 1.
 Personal life - 2.
 Spiritual - 3.
 Calling - 4.
-Living your baptism

-- 5. What you have learned

-- 6. Community/Transition

-- E. The Nominee should familiarize him or herself with the list of questions that may be asked.
+Living your baptism - 5.
+What you have learned - 6.
+Community/Transition - F. The Nominee should familiarize him or herself with the list of questions that may be asked.
 These questions can be found in Section 7.